Learn more about Courses and the requirements, fees and other details.

 Published by Afterschool.my on Sep 29, 2020, 01:31 am

-The aviation industry has seen a surge in interest over the past few years, thanks to the rising demand both locally and abroad.While numerous figures are touted, perhaps nothing encapsulates the demand as well as the shortage faced by airline juggernaut, Emirates, which was forced to cancel flights and ground airplanes in May 2018.
-“We’re a tad short in pilots,” said Emirates’ chief executive Tim Clark in an article published by the Financial Times.With the demand rising, so too has the salary of these aviator-donning sky wizards.
+The aviation industry has seen a surge in interest over the past few years, thanks to the rising demand both locally and abroad.And with the demand rising, so too has the salary of these aviator-donning sky wizards.
 But how much can a pilot actually earn?
 Here, we find out.

 Image via the national.ae

 Upon completion of your flying course, you’ll have to obtain your type rating.
-For those unfamiliar with what a flying course would look like, click here.
 The course prepares a fresh graduate to pilot a commercial plane, be it an Airbus or a Boeing.
 Usually done with an airline, a type rating involves ground school and simulator assessments

 Duration: 4 – 6 months